Tel:+27(0)11 544 0300

 WesBank is committed to supporting development initiatives that are directed towards the alleviation of poverty and the development of communities in South Africa.

-The fund’s budget is largely dedicated to food security and agricultural livelihoods programming.
+The fund’s budget is largely dedicated to its focus on food security through agricultural livelihoods programming.

-Food Security and Agricultural Livelihoods funding programme (FSALP) is informed by a long-term roadmap.
+The Food Security through Agricultural Livelihoods (FSAL) focus is informed by a long-term roadmap.
 A 15-year journey is envisaged, taking us to the year 2030.
 This aligns the programme strategy to that of South Africa’s National Development Plan (NDP).
 The route to 2030 is delineated by key milestones in 2019 and 2025, breaking the journey up into three equal portions of five years each.
 The fund is now embarking on the first five-year leg of the journey, beginning in 2015 and extending till 2019.
 This leg is referred to as the Masilimeni Programme.

 The WesBank Fund has articulated a goal to be attained by the time we reach each milestone, as follows: